 Wear loose, stretchy, and comfortable clothing to your appointment or bring clothes to change into.

 What do I do if I need you while I'm resting on the table?

 Before I leave the treatment room, I will place a small call button in your hand.
-If at anytime you need assistance during your rest, click the call button and I will be notified right away.
+If at anytime you need assistance during your rest (too hot, too cold, need a blanket, turn down sound machine, etc.), click the call button and I will be notified right away.